Logical Interface Properties

 See Also

-Displaying Accounting Profile for the Logical Interface
+Introduction to Displaying the Accounting Profile for the Logical Interface

 Purpose

-logical interface at the [edit accounting-options interface-profile profile-name]
+the [edit accounting-options interface-profile

 interface-name—ge-1/0/1